01 Sep 2023

 What is blood cancer?

 September is Blood Cancer Awareness Month, a chance to shine a spotlight on the disease and raise vital awareness.
-What do you know about blood cancer and how it affects people in the UK?
-Test your knowledge with our latest blog.
+What do you know about blood cancer and how it affects people in the UK

 Blood cancer is a term that describes several different types of cancer that affect the blood cells.
 Most blood cancers begin in the bone marrow, the spongy material inside the bones, where new blood cells are produced.
 Blood cancer affects the production and function of blood cells.

-There are different types of blood cancer, including leukaemia – a disease of the white blood cells.
-Other blood cancers include myeloma – a type of blood cancer that forms in white blood cells called plasma cells and lymphoma, that begins in the infection-fighting cells of the immune system called lymphocytes.
+There are different types of blood cancer, this includes leukaemia – a disease of the white blood cells.
+Other blood cancers include myeloma – a type of blood cancer that forms in white blood cells called plasma cells and lymphoma, that begins in one of the infection-fighting cells of the immune system called lymphocytes.

 How does blood cancer develop?